vertexproject/synapse/docs/synapse/devopsguide.rst

 Attempting to change the status code or send additional headers will have no effect.
 This will generate a warning message on the Cortex.

-The **minimum** data that the Extended HTTP API requires for a response to be considered valid setting the status code.
-If the status code is not set by an endpoint, or if body content is sent prior to setting the endpoint, then a HTTP 500 status code will be sent to the caller.
+The **minimum** data that the Extended HTTP API requires for a response to be considered valid is setting the status code.
+If the status code is not set by an endpoint, or if body content is sent prior to setting the endpoint, then an HTTP 500 status code will be sent to the caller.

 Messages and Error Handling
 +++++++++++++++++++++++++++